 Newborn Photography in East Grinstead

-Newborn photo shoots are best when your baby is between 5 and 10 days old—this is when they’re at their sleepiest and curliest, perfect for capturing those beautifully serene images.
-To ensure you don’t miss out, I recommend booking while you’re still pregnant—we’ll set a provisional date for a week after your due date and adjust if needed once your baby arrives.
+Newborn photo shoots are best when your baby is between 5 and 10 days old.
+This is when they’re at their sleepiest and curliest, perfect for capturing those beautifully calm and natural images.
+I recommend booking while you’re still pregnant so we can set a provisional date and adjust once your baby arrives.

-Your session takes place in my warm and cosy studio in Crawley Down, designed for your baby’s comfort.
-The shoot is relaxed, unrushed, and includes three digital images of your choice, all for £95.
-There’s no sales session—just a private online gallery where you can view and select your favourites at your own pace.
+Your session takes place in my warm, cosy studio in Crawley Down, designed with your baby’s comfort in mind.
+Sessions are relaxed and unrushed, and include three digital images of your choice for £95.
+There’s no sales session, just a private online gallery where you can view and choose your favourites in your own time.